A Full Nuremberg Experience in Just 3 Days (Itinerary)

 Three days is the perfect amount of time to explore Nuremberg if you want to really dive into the details of the city.
 With this much time, you can spend more time in the museums, explore the medieval center without rushing, and enjoy different city scenes at various times of the day.

-You can get an idea of what to expect or learn more about the attractions and experiences in this 3-day itinerary by checking out my list of things to do in Nuremberg or my discovery guide to Nuremberg.
-Be sure to check them out!
+Before anything: Get an idea of what to expect on the attractions and experiences in this 3-day itinerary by checking out my list of things to do in Nuremberg or my discovery guide to Nuremberg.

 Day 1